ThePedal7/String/README.md

 # UnmanagedString

-.The UnmanagedString obj is null terminated
+What UnmanagedString is

-.The Obj itself is a managed class

 .
+The obj itself is a managed class
+.
+The UnmanagedString is null terminated
+.
 It allocates unmanaged heap to a char*

-. managed strings are mem copied into char*
+.
+Managed strings are mem copied into char*

+Why would you use this?

+.
+You want a mutable string other than StringBuilder
+.
+You want more control of the data ex: lifetimes
+.
+You want null terminated strings

+What will UnmanagedString eventually do?

+. work as a bridge between unmanaged code and managed code for string operations

 // Cleanup